Understanding Memory Loss

 One quick cautionary note.
 You may be fortunate enough to have a savvy primary care clinician who is familiar with this data.
 He or she may even have been proactive enough to measure folate levels in your blood.
 If so, and your level came back normal, be aware that brain levels of folate do not correlate to serum folate levels.
 In fact, a study by Serot, et al, found that people with AD often have normal serum folate levels despite very low CNS (central nervous system) folate levels.
 So, if your homocysteine levels are high, even if your serum folate levels are normal, you still need treatment with folate supplementation.

 In addition, several other studies linking low folate levels to high homocysteine levels concluded the following:

-Yet another study found that folate supplementation for 3 years significantly improved 5 domains of cognitive function (memory, sensorimotor speed, information processing, complex speed, global cognitive function – some by as much as performance of an individual 7 years younger) that tend to decline with age.
+Yet another study found that folate supplementation for 3 years significantly improved 5 domains of cognitive function (memory, sensorimotor speed, information processing, complex speed, global cognitive function – some to the level of performance of an individual 7 years younger) that tend to decline with age.